tsnlab/connx/README.md

 C implementation of Open Neural Network Exchange Runtime

 # Compile
- * make # debugging
+ * make # debug
  * make DEBUG=0 # release

 # Run
-If you want to run on Raspberry Pi 3 please compile with DEBUG=0 for to run sanitizer, some trick must be used. make run
+If you want to run on Raspberry Pi 3, please compile with DEBUG=0 for to run sanitizer, some trick must be used.
+ * make run

 # Tensor I/O protocol
 ## To connx
-input_count: int32 - -1 means quit the engine
+input\_count: int32 - -1 means quit the engine
 for each input
     dtype: uint32
     ndim: uint32